fact-project/single-pe-spectrum-docker/README.md

 # mars-docker

-A docker image for MARS
+A docker image for MARS that allows to perform the single pe spectrum analysis

 After cloning this repo you can do